jarenadams21/c4c-challenge-fall23/apps/url/client/README.md

     ->> Displays a list of ButtonReveal components using their client-side defined ids as keys for rendering
 - UrlShortenerForm
     ->> A form that prompts a long url entry, and once submitted with the generate button, appends to the UrlList after making an axios call to the service to shorten the submitted long url.
+- AppInfo
+    ->> Conditional tooltip for helpful information about url shortener